raystack/optimus/docs/docs/getting-started/configuration.md

 ---

-If both are exist, then use the file config defined in `--config` flag.
+If both `--config` flag and `optimus.yaml` do exist, then the one will be used is the file defined in `--config` flag.

-This configuration file should not be checked in version control.
-# Server Configuration
+## Server Configuration

 See server configuration example on `config.sample.yaml`

 Optimus server configuration can be loaded from file (use `--config` flag), environment variable `OPTIMUS_<CONFIGNAME>`, or `config.yaml` file in executable directory.